KerstinKaspar/pypulseq-cest/readme.md

-# Simulation tool and seq-file preparation for CEST saturation blocks
+# PyPulseq-CEST: Simulation tool and seq-file preparation for CEST saturation blocks

 This repository contains the code and tools to build CEST saturation blocks with [pypulseq](https://github.com/imr-framework/pypulseq), which is a python adaption of the matlab-based